 Step One: Removing the Old Cane & Spline

-With your utility knife (with new, sharp blade), score around both the inside and outside edges of the groove, on either side of the reed spline that you will be removing.
+Then, using your utility knife with a new, sharp blade, score around both the inside and outside edges of the groove, on either side of the reed spline that you will be removing.

 If you are working on a round seat you will begin removing the spline at the back where the butt ends of the spline meet.
 If you are working on a trapezoidal seat with mitered corners, start on the front rail, so as not to damage the corners of the chair frame.
 Just cut into the spline using the sharp chisel, tapping with the hammer.